 Beginning in the second quarter of fiscal 2015 a significant decline in the price of oil has affected the oil and gas industry worldwide.
-This decline began in June 2014 when the price of Brent oil was above US\$110 per barrel and continued to a low of US\$28 per barrel in January of 2016 Since then prices have recovered somewhat with the recent Nymex Futures trading near US\$50 per barrel.
+This decline began in June 2014 when the price of Brent oil was above US\$110 per barrel and continued to a low of US\$28 per barrel in January of 2016 Since then prices have recovered somewhat with the recent Nymex Futures trading above US\$46 per barrel near the end of September 2016.
 Current oil prices have made our ability to complete a capital raising transaction or procure a joint venture partner more difficult.
-As a result of the decline in oil prices we and most other Cooper Basin exploration companies curtailed activities or reduced capital budgets until oil markets stabilize.
+As a result of the decline in oil prices, we and most other Cooper Basin exploration companies curtailed activities or reduced capital budgets until oil markets stabilize.
 In light of market conditions, we changed our ongoing business strategy to best position ourselves for when the markets improve.

 After having made significant strides in our business plan during our fiscal 2013 (including the formal grant of the License), we spent the bulk of our business efforts during our fiscal years 2014, 2015 and 2016 trying to complete a major capital raising transaction or procure one or more major joint venture partners to further our business plan.
 We were not able to achieve these objectives, especially after the significant decline in oil prices described above.
-During these fiscal years, we were able to extend our five-year work commitment relating to the License, allowing us additional time to pursue capital raising transactions or procure a major joint venture partner, and perhaps benefit from a recovery in the price of oil.
-However, after the end of our fiscal 2016, we experienced a couple of significant positive developments as follows:
+During these fiscal years, we were able to extend our five-year work commitment relating to the License, allowing us additional time to pursue capital raising transactions or procure a major joint venture partners in the price of oil.
+Moreover, so far in fiscal 2017, we have experienced a couple of significant positive developments described in the following paragraphs.

-On May 27, 2016, we completed a debt financing transaction that provides to us funds to commence our 3D seismic survey and complete a significant portion of it, while also providing operating capital for a number of months.
-This financing is discussed in the section captioned "Liquidity and Capital Requirements - Financing History and Immediate, Short-Term Capital Needs" below.
+On May 27, 2016, we completed a debt financing transaction that provided us funds to commence our 3D seismic survey operating capital for a number of months.
+On August 16, 2016, we completed a second debt financing transaction that provided funds for additional geotechnical evaluation and general working capital.
+This financing is discussed in the section captioned "Liquidity and

+Capital Requirements - Financing History and Immediate, Short-Term Capital Needs" below.